Romea/romea-ros2-teleop/romea_teleop_description/README.md

       turbo_mode: 5 # id of the joystick button used to get turbo_mode status
 ```
 where :
-  - maximal_steering_angle has been added and is equal to front_axle_steering_control.command.maximal_angle parameter given in mobile base configuration
+  - maximal_steering_angle has been added and is equal to front_axle_steering_control.command.maximal_angle from mobile base configuration
-  - maximal_linear_speed  for turbo mode has been clamped and is equal to rear_wheels_speed_control.maximal_speed parameter given in mobile base configuration
+  - maximal_linear_speed  for turbo mode has been clamped and is equal to rear_wheels_speed_control.maximal_speed parameter from mobile base configuration
   - joystick mapping is deduced from joystick configuration and default teleop joystick remappings

-The complete_teleop_configuration function of romea_teleop_description python module can be used to generate configuration of any kind of romea teleop_drivers nodes.
+The complete_teleop_configuration function of romea_teleop_description Python module can be used to generate configuration of any kind of ROMEA teleop_drivers nodes.
 It's possible to see an implementation into romea_teleop_bringup python module.